 Q: Can I get my ID made before orientation?

 A: You can have your Ole Miss ID card made ahead of time and mailed back to you before your orientation session.
 If you are staying on campus during your session, you will need your ID card to access the residence hall in which you are staying.
-Also, two forms of ID are needed to rent a post office box (for example, a driver’s license and student ID).
+Additionally, two forms of ID are needed to rent a post office box (for example, a driver’s license and student ID).
 Other advantages of getting your ID made ahead of time are that you won’t stand in line waiting to take your picture at orientation, and you can choose the picture that will be on the ID instead of taking the picture here.

 Mail the following items to the address below to have your ID made before orientation: